bolin-flow/bolin-flow.github.io/content/exploring/double_edged_sword_rag/index.md

 >To minimize this issue, we designed an experiment where academics review their own educational background, work experience, and publications using their curriculum vitae.
 The CV serves as a best-case proxy for search results from a fully-functional RAG system.

-Here, The experimental method introduces a scenario involving academic CV reviews.
+The experimental method introduces a scenario involving academic CV reviews.
 In the experiment, CV is assumed to represent the ideal output that a fully-functional RAG system could produce.
 In this setup, we can eliminate the uncertainties that RAG itself could introduce, allowing for a deeper exploration of the hallucination problem in LLMs.

 ### Experiment Steps